whitneyburton/portfolios/students/1610-back/marisa-burton/template.markdown

 ## Areas of Emphasis

 What did you set out to accomplish this module?
 When I first began, I didn't know what I didn't know, but I knew I wanted to strengthen my logical skills and build a good foundation with Ruby and object oriented-programming.
 Whereas the logic part is quite simple for me, I needed to become more comfortable with testing, and have spent a lot of time throughout this module to become more comfortable with TDD.
+I'd  like to work more on how objects interact with each other.

 ## Rubric Scores